buehler/mse-master-thesis/sections/05_implementation.md

 std::cout << *vectorPointer;
 ```

 The C++ code above creates a vector of integers with two initial elements.
 Next, a pointer to the second element in the growable array is created.
-When the new content (`12`) is added to the vector, the backing memory buffer may be reallocated to allow the new object to be stored.
+When the additional content (`12`) is added to the vector, the backing memory buffer may be reallocated to allow the new object to be stored.
 The pointer now still points to the old memory address and therefore is a "dangling pointer" [@jung:Rust].

 ```rust
 let mut vec = vec![10, 11];